 Price & Availability

 Here are some buying options for you.
-You help support this site in a small way if you use either direct manufacturer link (10% discount with the code THE5KRUNNER10) or the Amazon links for this or any other regularly-priced purchase.
+You help support this site in a small way if you use either direct manufacturer link (10% discount with the code THE5KRUNNER10) or the Amazon links.
+The direct manufacturer link should normally be cheaper.

 As an overall package I like it and with some limited reservations I would recommend it for the ‘general’ runner